CLI Reference¶

 Project-local .lionagi/agents/ takes precedence over ~/.lionagi/agents/.

-See examples/agents/ for minimal/ and with-refs/ templates.
+See the agent examples for minimal/ and with-refs/ templates.

 Run-ID and persistence¶